go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/docker_manifest.md

 ## How it works

-We basically build and push our images as usual, but we also add a new section to our config defining which images are part of which manifests.
+We basically build and push our images as usual, but we also add a new section to our configuration defining, which images are part of which manifests.

-GoReleaser will create and publish the manifest in its publish phase.
+GoReleaser will create and publish the manifest in its publishing phase.

 !!! warning
-    Unfortunately, the manifest tool needs the images to be pushed to create the manifest, that's why we both create and push it in the publish phase.
+    Unfortunately, the manifest tool needs the images to be pushed to create the manifest, that's why we both create and push it in the publishing phase.

 ## Example config

 In this example we will use Docker's `--platform` option to specify the target platform.
-This way we can use the same `Dockerfile` for both the `amd64` and the `arm64` images (and possibly others):
+This way we can use the same `Dockerfile` for both the `amd64`, and the `arm64` images (and possibly others):

 ```dockerfile